JavaScript seems to be disabled in your browser.

 Overview

-Hangar 9 UltraCote® is a high tech polyester covering that features a unique multi temperature-controlled adhesive and shrinkage system, making it versatile and easy to apply.
-A trademarked polymerizing procedure permanently merges the color to the polyester movie covering, removing the possibilities of color-layer separation and permits rearranging the covering on your model.
-UltraCote's unique ability to both diminish and stretch make it exceptional to other coverings for going around tight curves and wingtips.
+Garage 9 UltraCote® is a high tech polyester covering that includes a unique multi temperature-controlled adhesive and shrinkage system, making it versatile and easy to apply.
+A trademarked polymerizing process completely fuses the color to the polyester movie covering, removing the possibilities of color-layer separation and permits rearranging the covering on your design.
+UltraCote's special capability to both diminish and extend make it superior to other coverings for going around tight curves and wingtips.

 Maximum shrinkage is at 350 degrees F.